 The City of Westminster initiated the South Westminster revitalization efforts in 1997 with the redevelopment of the Westminster Plaza Shopping Center.
 The South Westminster Strategic Revitalization Plan was thereafter prepared and approved by City Council on January 22, 2001.
-Significant revitalization success has been made with implementation of the plan having led to the construction of 72 new townhouses and a 12,000 square foot commercial building, several street enhancement projects, and park and library improvements.
+Significant revitalization success has been made with implementation of the plan having led to several street enhancement projects, and park and library improvements as well as setting the stage to facilitate and encourage other redevelopment in the area.